KarolDuracz/scratchpad/bootloader_x86/tianocore EDK2/demo21 - Universal Serial Bus Mass Storage Class Bulk-Only Transport/README.md

 <br /><br />
 Universal Serial Bus
 Specification Revision 2.0
-April 27, 2000
-https://wcours.gel.ulaval.ca/GIF1001/old/h20/docs/USB_20.pdf
+April 27, 2000 - <b> Here'a a document that I use for this demo.
+For example page 448 - 11.24.2 Class-specific Requests </b> - I used this to read values ​​for queries etc. https://wcours.gel.ulaval.ca/GIF1001/old/h20/docs/USB_20.pdf
 <br /><br />
-XHCI description
-https://www.intel.com/content/dam/www/public/us/en/documents/technical-specifications/extensible-host-controler-interface-usb-xhci.pdf
+XHCI description.
+Ok, this is new standard than USB 2.0 but nice document to read. https://www.intel.com/content/dam/www/public/us/en/documents/technical-specifications/extensible-host-controler-interface-usb-xhci.pdf
 <br /><br />
 There is also information about it on the official Microsoft website